 George E. Massaro has served as a director since May 2004 and Vice Chairman since March 2005.
 Effective January 1, 2006, Mr. Massaro ceased to be an executive officer of the Company, retaining his role as Vice Chairman, and dedicating his efforts to critical strategic initiatives for us, including major client assignments.
 He served as our Chief Operating Officer and as Chief Operating Officer of Huron Consulting Services LLC from June 2003 until March 2005.
-Mr. Massaro joined Huron Consulting Services LLC in August 2002 as a managing director and subsequently became the leader of our disputes and investigations and valuation services practices.
+Mr. Massaro joined Huron Consulting Services LLC in August 2002 as a Managing Director and subsequently became the leader of our disputes and investigations and valuation services practices.
 Previously, he served as the managing partner of Arthur Andersen LLP's 1,200-person New England practice from 1998 to 2002 and managing partner of the Boston office from 1995 to 1998.
-Mr. Massaro has served clients in the financial services and high technology industries.
+Mr. Massaro has served clients in the financial services and high-technology industries.
 Mr. Massaro serves as a director of Charles River Laboratories, a provider of research products and preclinical services for the biomedical community, and of Eastern Bank Corporation, an independent mutual bank holding company in New England.
+Mr. Massaro received an MBA from Babson College.
 He is a certified public accountant.